 - Choose Apple App Store (iOS).

-- Enter the app name, then fill the Apple-specific sections yourself or use the AI prep JSON path.
+- Enter the app name, then download the AI prep JSON template and prompt.

 - Review the worksheet summary and print or save it as a PDF.